Sun-Young-Park/Election-Analytics/README.md

 Predictions of the future are based on the patterns of the past.
 If X tended to predict Y well in the past, we would want to use that X in our model.
 So we start our journey by looking into past presidential election results -- first at the national level.

-One thing in particular stands out: in the last 60 or so years, the race for the presidency has been **remarkably competitive between the two major parties**:
+One thing in particular stands out: in the last 60 or so years, the race for the presidency has been **remarkably competitive between the two major parties**.
+Since FDR, neither Republicans nor Democrats have maintained a monopoly over the White House:

 ![](past_results.png)

 The first half of the twentieth century experienced greater swings and greater margins of victory, while point spreads in the last 20 years have been less than 10 points.
-Moreover, since 1996 only one Presidential candidate has won more than 50% of popular votes cast -- Barack Obama!
-(TODO)
+We can zero in a few specific races and the prevailing narratives around the horse race:

+* 1960
+* 1968
+* 1976
+* 2000

+We note another set of observations around **the winner's popular vote**.
+First, very famously in two races, the winner of the popular vote lost the election: Al Gore in 2000 and Hillary Clinton in 2016.
+This is a reflection of how *each* popular vote for a candidate is not equally valuable to their electoral victory because of the electoral college.
+The <u>state</u> where it is won matters.

+For example, winning 22 million votes in California (a state with 25 million voting-age citizens) is impressive but unnecessary to beat your opponent and win its 55 electoral votes (EV).
+Instead, it would be better if a candidate just won a slim majority of 12.5 million votes in California (55 EV), a slim majority of 5 million votes in Pennsylvannia (20 EV), and a slim majority of 4.5 million votes in North Carolina (15 EV).
+That's the same 22 million votes, but in one scenario a candidate wins 55 EV while in the other a candidate wins 90 EV.
+Whoa!
+This is an illustration of the distortions of a **winner-takes-all** electoral system where slim majorities in just a few moderately large states translate to huge gains in electoral college votes.
+Empirically, it ends up that electoral college vote margins [are more dramatic](https://www.pewresearch.org/fact-tank/2016/12/20/why-electoral-college-landslides-are-easier-to-win-than-popular-vote-ones/) than popular vote margins.

+This is why presidential candidates tend to (mostly) focus their resources on swing states where they can win by a slim majority rather than firing up the base or purusing lost causes.
 We can also see which states vote blue/red and how consistently so.

 ![](past_results_state.png)